 For obvious reasons, I can’t talk about everything you’ll learn about in this book, but I hope what I’ve shared is helpful.

 This is a worthwhile read, though it’s not a book I would read every year.
-I think it would be ideal for when you’re changing course in life, or when have new goals and dreams that must be examined.
+I think it would be ideal for when you’re changing course in life, or when have new goals and dreams that must be examined in light of your strengths and capacity.

 By the way, I’ve made a list of every book I’m reading in 2016.
 I may not be talking about each of them here on the blog, but I hope you enjoy the insights I share with you.